bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/08_PyCOMPSs_Player/02_Usage.rst

 .. code-block:: console

-        $ pycompss init  # operates on the current directory as working directoyr.
+        $ pycompss init  # operates on the current directory as working directory.

 ..
 NOTE::